 - Launch Firefox and click on the Menu.

 - Select Options.

-- Under Options, scroll down to Performance section.
+- Under Options, scroll down to the Performance section.

 For Google Chrome

 - Click on the Menu and select Settings.